Edahi/NGSDataAnalysis/ATAC-Seq/README.md

 - PCR duplicates are removed with [Picard-tools](https://broadinstitute.github.io/picard/)

 There are two strategies to perform ATAC-Seq.
-1. Using a buffer to reduce Mitochondrial contamination and
+1. Using a buffer to reduce Mitochondrial material and
 2. Don't.

 which are [omniATAC-Seq](https://www.nature.com/articles/nmeth.4396) and [ATAC-Seq](https://currentprotocols.onlinelibrary.wiley.com/doi/full/10.1002/0471142727.mb2129s109) respectively.
 The advantages of using one versus the other are better illustrated in my figure below.
 <img src="/ATAC-Seq/Images/04.Filtering.png">
 Each row illustrates the mapping results and then the reads that reamins after the respective filters.
 The final two columns indicate the data loss and the methodology used to obtain the sequencing reads.
-The top three rows had a loss of **above 50% mapped reads**.
-The bottom four had a loss of **less than 8%**.
+The top three rows had a loss of *above 50% mapped reads*.
+The bottom four had a loss of *less than 8%*.
 The difference was the methodology.

 ### 4- Fragment-length estimation
 - Filtered reads are used to calculate the distance among read pairs.
 You may wish to contact [Xi Chen](mailto:xi.chen.xchen@gmail.com)